 - You have some weird domain like gbexcel.com.

-- You don’t have particularly good rankings in France-French and would really like to improve those.
+- You do not have particularly good rankings in France-French and would really like to improve those.

 - You have a good insurance product for young people who ride low end motorbikes or mopeds.

-- There’s a relevant keyword “assurance moto” which has reasonable search volumes which you’d like to target
+- There is a relevant keyword “assurance moto” which has reasonable search volumes which you would like to target.

-- You create content for the site which is all about the fun of owning a moto with perhaps a gallery showing 20 things you can do with a moto you can’t do with a car
+- You create content for the site which is all about the fun of owning a moto with perhaps a gallery showing 20 things you can do with a moto you cannot do with a car.

-- Include tracking code to incorporate into your overall traffic figures – so noone says you’ve taken traffic away from the main site!
+- Include tracking code to incorporate into your overall traffic figures – so no-one says you have taken traffic away from the main site!.

 - Gain freedom from the restrictions of the corporate site